CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 |shelllooklike|

-The **first line** shows only a prompt, indicating that the shell is waiting for input.
+The **first line shows only a prompt**, indicating that the shell is waiting for input.
 Your shell may use different text for the prompt.
 Most importantly: when typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.

 The part that you type, ls -F / in the second line of the example, typically has the following structure: a command, some options (also called switches or flags) and an argument.
 Flags start with a single dash (-) or two dashes (--), and change the behaviour of a command.
 Arguments tell the command what to operate on (e.g. files and directories).
 Sometimes options and arguments are referred to as parameters.
 A command can be called with more than one option and more than one argument: but a command doesn’t always require an argument or an option.